kasas/wezaam-challenge-be/SOLUTION.md

 In order to change that we must refactor this processing into a service.

+We have introduced a new Search on the WithdrawalScheduleRepository in order to find pending withdrawals.
+The current process was enqueueing all the time processed withdrawals.

 ##DECISIONS MADE

 I am going to use RabbitMQ as a broker of messages between the services as it is one of the most used async queue frameworks.
 There would be also another possibilites as Kafka or Amazon AWS Simple Queue.

+Using RabbitMQ we can assure 100% of the notifications would be treated by the Consumer of the created Queue.
+If Notification Service is down, RabbitMQ will queue all messages until one consumer process them.

 ##REFACTORING OF CODE